Texas Caterpillars (Including Hairy and Fuzzy) With Pictures – Identification Guide

 Orange-Barred Sulphur (Phoebis philea)

-The orange-barred sulphur butterfly larva is a pale-yellow greenish caterpillar with thick black bands.
+The orange-barred sulphur butterfly larva is a pale-yellow greenish caterpillar with two thick black stripes running from head to tail.
 The caterpillar’s abdomen and the head base are a leafy-green color.
 The striped Texas caterpillar also has several short, stumpy spines covering its yellowish-green body.

 The color of orange-barred sulphur caterpillars depends on what they eat.
 Caterpillars that eat flowers are a yellower color, and caterpillars that eat leaves are a greener color.
 After pupation, the striped caterpillar turns into an eye-catching yellow butterfly.